rpoleski/LSST_SMC/telescopes.md

 Coude Auxiliary Telescope | 1.4 | La Silla |
 **SkyMapper**| 1.3 | **Siding Spring** |

-The list may be incomplete for <2.0m.
+The list may be incomplete for <2.0m, in particular for Chilean telescopes.